microsoft/testbase/Best-Practices/HeightGained-GitHub-Pipeline-Integration/README.md

 This sample demonstrates how to integrate your app with Test Base via GitHub CI/CD.
 You can learn from this sample:
 - How to add test scripts for Test Base in your project
 - How to zip your app and scripts to a Test Base package (zip)
-- How to use Test Base Python SDK
+- How to use Test Base Python SDK to upload package and check test results
 - How to build GitHub actions to integrate with Test Base
 ### HeightGained
 The app is a calculator to compute vertical gain based on